-The Foundation acts primarily as a fundraising organization to supplement the resources that are available to the Authority as it develops projects for the Global TransPark (Park).
-The Foundation has raised approximately \$18 million of private funds to supplement the Authority funding and pay the Authority as it developed projects at the Park.
+The Foundation acts primarily as a fundraising organization to supplement the resources that are available to the Authority as it develops projects for the Global TransPark (GTP).
+The Foundation has raised approximately \$18 million of private funds to supplement the Authority funding and pay the Authority as it developed projects at the GTP.
 The Foundation is a nonprofit organization exempt from income taxation under section 501(c)(3).
 Although the Authority does not control the timing or amount of receipts from the Foundation, the activities of the Foundation are limited to those which benefit the Authority.
 Because the resources held by the Foundation can only be used by, or for the benefit of the Authority, the Foundation is considered a component unit of the Authority and is reported in separate financial statements because of the difference in its reporting model, as described below.

 The Foundation reports its financial results under the Financial Accounting Standards Board (FASB) Codification.
-As such, certain revenue recognition criteria and presentation features are different from the Governmental Accounting Standards Board (GASB) revenue recognition criteria and presentation features.
+As such, certain revenue recognition criteria and presentation features are different from the Governmental Accounting Standards Board revenue recognition criteria and presentation features.
 No modifications have been made to the Foundation's financial information in the Authority's financial reporting entity for these differences.

-During the year ended June 30, 2021, the Foundation provided support in the way of loans in the amount of \$3,200,000.00.
-See Note 7 for further information.
 Complete financial statements for the Foundation can be obtained from the North Carolina Global TransPark, 2780 Jetport Road, Kinston, NC 28504, or by calling (252) 775-6180.

-- B. Basis of Presentation The accompanying financial statements are presented in accordance with accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB).
-Pursuant to the provisions of GASB Statement No. 34, Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments and GASB Statement No. 84, Fiduciary Activities, the full scope of the Authority's activities is considered to be a single business-type activity and accordingly, is reported within a single column in the basic financial statements. - C. Basis of Accounting The financial statements of the Authority have been prepared using the economic resource measurement focus and the accrual basis of accounting.
+B. Basis of Presentation - The accompanying financial statements are presented in accordance with accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB).
+Pursuant to the provisions of GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments and GASB Statement No. 84, Fiduciary Activities, the full scope of the Authority's activities is considered to be a single business-type activity and accordingly, is reported within a single column in the basic financial statements.

+C. Basis of Accounting - The financial statements of the Authority have been prepared using the economic resource measurement focus and the accrual basis of accounting.
 Under the accrual basis, revenues are recognized when earned, and expenses are recorded when an obligation has been incurred, regardless of the timing of the cash flows.

-Nonexchange transactions, in which the Authority receives (or gives) value without directly giving (or receiving) equal value in exchange, include state operating aid, capital contributions, grants, and interest income.
+Nonexchange transactions, in which the Authority receives (or gives) value without directly giving (or receiving) equal value in exchange, include state operating aid, state capital aid, capital contributions, grants, and interest income.
 Revenues are recognized, net of estimated uncollectible amounts, as soon as all eligibility requirements imposed by the provider have been met, if probable of collection.